 Asking someone to edit your work can be terrifying.
-Either it's ripped apart (and you don't know why!) or there are minimal edits made to the piece with no insight offered.
+Either it's ripped apart (and you don't know why) or there are minimal edits made to the piece with no insight offered.
 In the relationship between writers and editors, trust and communication come first.
 My job is to provide the services necessary to elevate your work.

 Pitch Workshop Process

-I use PayPal, Venmo, and SquareCash and will only invoice you when we're done working together.
+I use PayPal, Venmo, and SquareCash and will only invoice you when we're done working on the pitch.
 Read some testimonials from people I've worked with to hear more about my working style.

 Ready to talk?
 Let's get in touch!

-May 2017 — Present
+May 2017 — August 2018

 Brit + Co